Mike Ford Player Props: Mariners vs. Astros

-The Seattle Mariners, including Mike Ford (.514 on-base percentage in past 10 games, 177 points above season-long percentage), take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:15 PM ET.
+On Sunday, Mike Ford (.724 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 2:10 PM ET.

-He reached base in all five of his plate appearances (3-for-3 with a double, a home run and four RBI) in his previous game against the Astros.
+He had a hitless performance in his previous game (0-for-1) against the Astros.

 Mike Ford Game Info & Props vs. the Astros